tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/13_step2.md

 ### Article 1

-**SEO-Optimized Title:** Beyond Your Thoughts: Discovering the 'Observer Self' in Mindfulness for Anxiety & Depression Relief
+ Beyond Your Thoughts: Discovering the 'Observer Self' in Mindfulness for Anxiety & Depression Relief

 **Article Body:**